LinuxBeaver/LinuxBeaver/README.md

 ### Nov 2024 news - A crash in GIMP 3 only was found.
 Update here
 https://github.com/LinuxBeaver/LinuxBeaver/releases/download/Gimp_GEGL_Plugins_download_page/bunker_repo_no_crash.zip

 This is a bunker repo meant to solve an emergency crash.
 Bunker repo now works with image uploads and causes no conflicts with normal plugins when mixed.
 This repo `bunker_repo_no_crash.zip` contains code and binaries of everything.
-It is soon to be everywhere on Github replacing default repo.
-Without this bunker repo certain image uploads with plugins of mine that do image uploads will crash GIMP 3.
-This bunker repo is meant to entirely replace my default repo.
+It is soon to be everywhere on Github replacing all default repos.
+Without this bunker repo uploading images with plugins of mine that do image uploads may crash GIMP 3.
+This bunker repo will eplace everything soon.

 ### Nov 20 2024 news - A awesome new general purpose text styling engine that can make 1000s of text styles like Effects named "Text Logo maker" debuted